N-Parsons/grav-plugin-markdown-typography/README.md

 ### Arrows

 There are two sets of arrows available, namely thin and thick, which use `-` and `=` for the arrow shaft, respectively.
-The arrow symbols also come in two lengths, which are differntiated by the number of shaft characters (1 -> short, 2 -> long).
+The arrow symbols also come in two lengths, which are differentiated by the number of shaft characters (1 -> short, 2 -> long).
 If you set just one set of arrows (right and left), then they will be used for both lengths of arrow.

 **Note:** Due to the way Parsedown currently operates, the left and right variants of the arrow are accessed by changing the direction of the arrow head, _not_ by putting the arrow head at the start.